 Nestled back in the trees of the Lakeland Community College campus in Kirkland, Ohio lies one of the most beautiful wedding venues in the Cleveland Area.
 It is the Mooreland Mansion.

 I believe the Mooreland Mansion is one of the great Hidden Gems in Cleveland for wedding venues.
 The Mooreland was built in the 1800s as the summer home of Edward William Moore, a Cleveland railroad tycoon.
-After members of the Moore family past away, the mansion was donated the Lakeland Community College.
+After members of the Moore family passed away, the mansion was donated the Lakeland Community College.
 Local donors restored the mansion turning it into a conference center and banquet hall.

 The Mooreland Mansion is not just a Hidden Gem because it is gorgeous, but because it is reasonably priced, the food is good, and the staff is AMAZING!
 When we started looking for wedding venues we became so discouraged that we would never be able to find a venue that was elegant and fit into our budget.
 When we found the Mooreland Mansion and saw their prices we were completely sold.
-They did not have any crazy food minimums and provided many decorative items like napkins, table clothes and vases at no additional cost.
+They did not have any crazy food minimums and provided many decorative items like napkins, table cloths, and vases at no additional cost.
 Working with the staff is so easy too.
 They helped us plan our day and provided us with a day of coordinator, Mary-who I absolutely love- who made sure everything went smoothly.

 Photography by: Human Artist Photography